maverstr/FabAcademy2021-Maxime_Verstraeten/docs/project/electronics.md

   <figcaption></figcaption>
 </figure>

 To be more complete, I would need to add pull-up resistors on the I2C lines.
-I added them with a bit of hand-soldering afterwards.
+I added them with a bit of hand-soldering afterward.

 ## The microcontroller: ESP32
 I chose to use an ESP32 for multiple reasons.
-The first being the fact that it is a very high-end microcontroller, with a lot of memory and lot of IOs.
+The first being the fact that it is a very high-end microcontroller, with a lot of memory and a lot of IOs.
 It is also capable of Bluetooth and Wifi communication if I ever need them.
 I can program it using the UART pins.

 I made a board that features the ESP32, but also the 12V voltage regulator to +-5V and to 3.3V.
 I added an LED on the GPIO 23.
 There are two buttons to enter the programming mode of the ESP.
-There is an I2C multiplexer, as the two pressure sensors share the same address so I have to place them on two different I2C bus.
+There is an I2C multiplexer, as the two pressure sensors share the same address so I have to place them on two different I2C buses.
-Finally, there is a L293D motor driver and a CMOS logic inverter (NC7WZ04) to help control the motor by creating the opposite signals which reduces the number of outputs of the ESP required.
-Finally, a lot of headers are present to connect to various I2C, SPI and UART devices and to connect buttons, toggle switches, ...
+Finally, there is an L293D motor driver and a CMOS logic inverter (NC7WZ04) to help control the motor by creating the opposite signals which reduce the number of outputs of the ESP required.
+Finally, a lot of headers are present to connect to various I2C, SPI, and UART devices and to connect buttons, toggle switches, ...

 <figure> <center>
   <img src="./../../img/finalProject/ESPSchematic.jpg" alt="phantomDrawing" width="80%" />